Massively Parallel Proof-Number Search for Impartial Games and Beyond: Sprouts Game

 We describe how the estimates of the game tree complexity in Figure~\ref{fig_tree_complexity} were obtained.
 For Checkers, Chess, Shogi, and Go, we followed a standard approach based on known estimates of the average branching factor $b$ and average depth $d$ of the game tree.
 The complexity was then estimated as $b^d$.

 To estimate the mean and variance of game tree complexity for Sprouts, we sampled 1,000 random games by selecting each child uniformly at random at each node along a path $\mathcal{P}$ from the root to a terminal node.
 Let $b_i$ denote the number of children of the $i$th node along $\mathcal{P}$.
 We computed $\prod_{i=1}^k b_i$ for each path, where $k$ is the number of internal nodes in the path.
-The final estimate was then obtained by averaging these values across all the samples, with the standard deviation reported as a measure of variance.
+The final estimate was then obtained by averaging these values across all the samples, with the range between the 1st and 99th percentiles as the measure of variance.